 ARTICLE XIII.
 AMENDMENTS

 .
-These Bylaws may be amended, at a regular or special meeting of the members, by a vote of s present in person or by proxy provided that those provisions of these Bylaws which are governed by the Articles of Incorporation of this Association may not be amended except as provided in the Articles of Incorporation or applicable law; and provided further that any matter stated herein to be or which is in fact governed by the Covenants and Restrictions applicable to the Properties may not be amended except as provided in such Covenants and Restrictions provided that those provisions of these Bylaws which are governed by the Articles of Incorporation of this Association may not be amended except as provided in the Articles of Incorporation or applicable law; and provided further that any matter stated herein to be or which is in fact governed by the Covenants and Restrictions applicable to the Properties may not be amended except as provided in such Covenants and Restrictions.
+These Bylaws may be amended, at a regular or special meeting of the members, by written ballot or a vote of members in person or by proxy which a quorum is present provided that those provisions of these Bylaws which are governed by the Articles of Incorporation of this Association may not be amended except as provided in the Articles of Incorporation or applicable law; and provided further that any matter stated herein to be or which is in fact governed by the Covenants and Restrictions applicable to the Properties may not be amended except as provided in such Covenants and Restrictions.

 ARTICLE XIV.
 MISCELLANEOUS